iBug/iBug-source/_posts/2018-05-10-python-reversi.md

 A plain searching algorithm would be really plain.
 The black side wants the score to be as high as possible, while the white side wants the exact opposite.

+A pseudo-code of the algorithm is given below:

 ```javascript
 MAX = 999999